-If you’re sensitive to tempeh’s fermented taste, steam the cubes before marinating it.
-Steaming will help get rid of the fermented flavor, and it will also help the tempeh soak up more of the marinade.
+If you’re sensitive to tempeh’s fermented taste, you can steam the cubes for about 10 minutes before marinating it.
+It can also be simmered in vegetable stock for about half an hour.
+Steaming or simmering will help get rid of the fermented flavor, and it will also help the tempeh soak up more of the marinade.

 Buffalo Tempeh Salad with Cashew Ranch Dressing